Skip to content

 Scrapybara: pay-per-use browser automation

-Scrapybara (YC F24) offers virtual desktop instances for browser automation and web scraping.
+Scrapybara AI (YC F24) offers virtual desktop instances for browser automation and web scraping.
 No subscription, you pay per use.
 Integrated with OpenAI's Computer Use Agent API.

 Good fit if you want browser automation without committing to a monthly plan.
 Less mature than E2B or Browserbase, smaller ecosystem.

-Le Bureau: full Linux desktops
+Le Bureau: full cloud desktops

 curl -X POST https://lebureau.talentai.fr/api/desktops \